ahupowerdns/kd-tree-overlapper/INSTALL.md

 # Installation

-You need to have `make` and `cmake` on your system.
+For convenience, we provide a statically linked `kd` binary here: [https://github.com/dzif/kd-tree-overlapper/releases](https://github.com/dzif/kd-tree-overlapper/releases).

+Building `kd` from source requires `make` and `cmake` on your system.
 We have tested `kd` with FLANN v1.9.1 and SeqAn v2.3.2.

 ### Install FLANN: